by Sellick Partnership | 5 March 2021

 5. Celebrating hard work through hard times

 We have a range of initiatives in place to reward the extra effort and hard work of individuals and teams across the business.
-We wanted to continue this throughout lockdown and so we decided to reward every employee with a £20 Just Eat gift voucher.
-We have done this twice throughout the year in order to show our employees how much we appreciate them and all their hard work.
+We try to do a variety of things for our employees throughout the year including a £20 Just Eat gift voucher, which we organised in 2020.
+We always strive to ensure we are doing things throughout the year in order to show our employees how much we appreciate them and all their hard work.

 If you would like to find out more about what we offer our employees and how a career with Sellick Partnership might benefit you, please contact our Internal Talent & Wellbeing Manager Simon Briffa.